 Abuse training is required annually for all employees of the nursing home.
 This training may include definitions and explanation of the types of abuse (including examples), signs of possible abuse, requirements for reporting abuse, intervention methods related to dealing with aggressive and/or inappropriate behaviors of residents, and stress reduction.
 The facility can assist in decreasing the potential for abuse by maintaining sufficient staffing levels, supervising staff/volunteers to identify burnout and inappropriate behaviors, and offering programs focusing on stress reduction techniques.
 Through proper and effective development of screening processes and training, nursing homes can help to decrease the prevalence of elder abuse within facilities.

-As we’ve established, elder abuse can be hard to identify.
-And there aren’t always elder abuse warning signs and symptoms that make it easily identifiable.
-Experts that are trained in nursing home care have the education, training, and experience to help in determining if elder abuse has in fact occurred and if the staff at the facility properly followed the standards of care and regulations established.
+As we’ve established, elder abuse may be difficult to identify.
+Depending on the type, there may or may not be outward signs and symptoms of abuse.
+An expert in nursing home care has the education, training and experience to assist in determining whether elder abuse occurred and if the facility staff followed the established standards of care and regulations.